ScilifelabDataCentre/openllm-setup/monitoring/README.md

 ## General idea

-Alloy discovers `openllm` pods through the `scilifelab-2-prod` API server, and streams their logs to Loki.
+Alloy discovers `openllm` pods through the `scilifelab-2-prod` API server, and streams their logs to Loki running on `scilifelab-1-dev`.

 Authentication is performed through a bearer token for the `monitoring` service account, installed in the `openllm` namespace on `scilifelab-2-prod` with suitable permissions (see [rbac](./rbac))